Scratch!!!

 As you can see in Figure 11, on average agile teams take 4.6 weeks to transition their system into production according to the November 2010 Agile State of the Art Survey.
 As you can see in the figure there is a wide range of time taken.
 I believe this variance ranges based on the complexity of the solution, the amount of deployment automation (teams that have adopted a continuous deployment strategy automate many of the technical aspects of transition), the comprehensiveness of the agile testing effort during construction, the need for manual efforts such as training and educating end users (or support or operations staff), and the organizational complexity of your environment.

 Figure 11.
-Amount of time experienced agile teams invested in releasing/transitioning their solution into production.
+Amount of time experienced agile teams invested in releasing/transitioning their solution into production.6.
+Production

 The goal of the Production Phase is to keep systems useful and productive after they have been deployed to the user community.
 This process will differ from organization to organization and perhaps even from system to system, but the fundamental goal remains the same: keep the system running and help users to use it.
 Shrink-wrapped software, for example, will not require operational support but will typically require a help desk to assist users.
 Organizations that implement systems for internal use will usually require an operational staff to run and monitor systems.